 Below are the results of my test client.
 You can see that each of the four inventory dates/times have been updated.

 By performing these inventory cycle test procedures, with the results showing that all dates and times are updated, proves that all inventory tasks work correctly and it also proves that MPs are receiving inventory items from clients.

-If you do run into issues, take a look at my blog post, Updated – Troubleshoot ConfigMgr Hardware Inventory Issues for additional help, or feel free to contact me @GarthMJ.
+If you do run into issues, take a look at my blog post, Updated – Troubleshoot ConfigMgr Hardware Inventory Issues for additional help.
+Do you have questions about these inventory cycle test procedures?
+Feel free to contact me @GarthMJ.